ZDSRInternational/zdsr-docs/Documentation/zd.md

 In case of an error message during the activation process, please check the following things.

 - Do you have an active Internet connection?
 ZDSR Youth edition requires an active Internet connection during the activation process.
 If you have just downloaded ZDSR then there's a very high chance your Internet connection is already working.
-- Have you entered the authorisation key well?
+- Have you entered the authorisation key correctly?
 Remember that when entering your authorisation data, you must be 100 percent accurate.
 Please check whether both your key and password are entered exactly as written in an E-Mail.
-- In case of any further problems, you are kindly welcome to contact the Zhengdu Screenreader Support service via E-Mail.
+- In case of any further problems, please feel free to contact the Zhengdu Screenreader Support service via E-Mail.
 It would help if you would include the error message displayed on the screen.
 You can either rewrite it or copy and paste it to an E-Mail.
 If you cannot copy and paste, don't worry.
 Just rewrite it from your memory.

 ### First start

 It's high time you finally start learning how to use the Zhengdu Screenreader.
 If you have purchased the Youth Edition of the program, you have it activated and running by now, if you are using the commercial edition though, you need to plug in the received dongle to one of the USB ports of your desktop computer or laptop.
-Keep in mind that the device must be always plugged in to your USB port, otherwise ZDSR will exit after a while.
+Keep in mind that the device must always be plugged in to your USB port, otherwise ZDSR will exit after a while.
 Think about the dongle as both a key and a battery.
 When it is plugged in, ZDSR receives all the necessary information and so it works correctly.
 In any other case it "gets lost" and so it turns itself off.
 In order to start using  your software you first need to run it.
-Running or "launching" a software means that it starts working either in background (you do not directly see the exact steps the program performs) or in foreground (you see and can control everything).
-ZDSR, being a screenreading application performs mainly in background.
+Running or "launching" a software means that it starts working either in the background (you do not directly see the exact steps the program performs) or in the foreground (you see and can control everything).
+ZDSR, being a screenreading application performs mainly in the background.
 You don't see how it "talks" to your computer, how it retrieves the information and how it generates speech.
 You just hear the program speaking.
 With that out of the way, let's finally run the program.
 There are many ways to do so, depending on the options you have set in the installer.
 The most common options are listed below.

 - Press the shortcut "LCTRL+LALT+U" (for the Commercial version) or "LCTRL+LALT+I" (for the free version) on your keyboard.
 This is the easiest method, as you do not have to memorize any positions. you just press these three keys together, wait a few seconds and the program is launched with a sound.
 -  Find the "Zhengdu Screenreader" (for the Commercial version) or "Zhengdu Screenreader Public Welfare Version" (for the free version) on your desktop.
 If, for some reason you cannot or do not want to use the keyboard sequence, you can find the appropriate icon and execute it by pressing "ENTER".
 You can go to your desktop by pressing the "LWIN+D" key sequence.
 After doing so, press letters "Z, H, E" in quick succession and finally press enter.